benn0039/canvas-chart/README.md

       - determine bar and spacing sizes, (equally spaced based on number of records)
       - loop through each data element -> draw bars & labels

-This markdown stuff if pretty cool.
+This markdown stuff is pretty cool.

 JRB